FrancesCoronel/personal-website-v3/_posts/2014-12-29-aaai-2015-month-left.md

 Hotel costs, even with the special conference rate, will be \~\$1087 out of my pocket.
 And then flight costs ended up being \~\$358.
 And then of course, there are other expenses to consider such as food and possible incurring extra travel costs.
-Either way, it’s probably going to cost me roughly \$1.5K not including the \$200 scholarship they gave me.
+Either way, it's probably going to cost me roughly \$1.5K not including the \$200 scholarship they gave me.
 Ah, well.
-Hopefully, it’ll be worth it!
+Hopefully, it'll be worth it!
 See lovely flight details below.

 \[caption id="attachment\_1383" align="aligncenter"
 width="600"\][![Delta Flight